Absoluteness (logic)

 In mathematical logic, a formula is said to be absolute to some class of structures (also called models), if it has the same truth value in each of the members of that class.
-One can also speak of absoluteness of a formula between two structures, if it is absolute to some class which contains both of them.
+One can also speak of absoluteness of a formula between two structures, if it has the same truth value in both of them.
 Theorems about absoluteness typically establish relationships between the absoluteness of formulas and their syntactic form.

 There are two weaker forms of partial absoluteness.
 If the truth of a formula in each substructure N of a structure M follows from its truth in M, the formula is downward absolute.
 If the truth of a formula in a structure N implies its truth in each structure M extending N, the formula is upward absolute.

 Issues of absoluteness are particularly important in set theory and model theory, fields where multiple structures are considered simultaneously.
 In model theory, several basic results and definitions are motivated by absoluteness.
 In set theory, the issue of which properties of sets are absolute is well studied.
 The Shoenfield absoluteness theorem, due to Joseph Shoenfield (1961), establishes the absoluteness of a large class of formulas between a model of set theory and its constructible universe, with important methodological consequences.
 The absoluteness of large cardinal axioms is also studied, with positive and negative results known.